blakeifitz/QuickCardv1-api/README.md

 - /deck
   - GET to get all decks for user
   - POST to create a deck
+    - requires body { deck_name, description, created }
 - /deck/deck_id
-  -GET to get deck by id
+  - GET to get deck by id
-  -DELETE to delete deck by id
+  - DELETE to delete deck by id
-  -PATCH to modify deck by id
+  - PATCH to modify deck by id
+    - requires at least one updated field
 - /card
   - GET to get all cards for user
   - POST to create a card
+    - requires body {deck Id, keyword, definition }
 - /card/card_id
-  -GET to get card by id
+  - GET to get card by id
-  -DELETE to delete card by id
+  - DELETE to delete card by id
   - PATCH to modify card by id
+    - requires at least one updated field
 - /user
-  -POST to create user
+  - POST to create user
+    - requires body  { password, user_name, full_name, nickname }